dmitrypol/dmitrypol.github.io/_drafts/redis-leaderboard.md

 * Fundraiser can belong to one or more Leaderboards.
 * Leaderboard has a `metric` which is used to calculate the fundraiser (member) score and that determines the rank.
 * Store the history of rank changes and display up/down arrows in the UI as part of fundraiser info.
-* Send notifications to donors when fundraisers to which they gave gifts drop by more than X positions in Y minutes (X and Y need to be configurable per leaderboard).
+* Send alerts to donors when fundraisers to which they gave gifts drop by more than X positions in Y minutes (X and Y need to be configurable per leaderboard).

 #### Core models